 The spaghetti sign may be seen in upper urinary tract bleeding.

 It refers to the presence of a linear worm- or spaghetti-like filling defect within a contrast-opacified bladder 1,2.
-This linear filling defect represents blood clot extruded from the ureter and thereby moulded into a tubular shap...
+This linear filling defect represents blood clot extruded from the ureter and thereby molded into a tubular shape...

-The spermatic cord is the tubular structure that suspends the testes and epididymis.
+The spermatic cord is the tubular structure that suspends the testes and epididymis in the scrotum from the abdominal cavity.

-The spermatic cord starts at the deep inguinal ring, passes through the inguinal canal and exits at the superficial inguinal ring into the scrotum 3.
-In the scrotum, the spermatic cord t...
+The spermatic cord arises at the deep inguinal ring, passes through the inguinal canal and exits at the superficial inguinal ring into the scrotum...

 Handy mnemonics to recall the contents of the spermatic cord are: